myxor/sensorlog/README.md

 @todo service file and starting

-## Periodic logging of temperatures
+## Periodic logging of temperatures and humidities

 @todo run by crontab